therealloft/FetchMyIp.io/README.md

 # FetchMyIP
+FetchMyIP is a simple API for retrieving the IP address of the requester.<br>
+Maybe you're provisioning new cloud servers and need to know your IP or you're behind a complex firewall.<br>
+What ever the reason getting you're public IP is useful!<br>

-FetchMyIP is a simple API for retrieving the IP address of the requester.
-It supports multiple formats including Plain Text, JSON, XML, JSONP, and custom JSONP callbacks.
+It supports multiple formats including Plain Text, JSON, XML, JSONP, and custom JSONP callbacks.<br>

+This project has a MIT License

 ## API Endpoints
 - Plain Text: <br>